Silverfish

 Silverfish Behavior and Biology

-Silverfish are nocturnal and prefer dark, humid environments.
-They are scavengers, feeding primarily on carbohydrates such as paper, glue, fabric, and even food crumbs.
-They can survive for long periods without food but require moisture to thrive.
-These pests reproduce slowly, with females laying small clusters of eggs in cracks and crevices.
-Their development from egg to adult can take several months to years, depending on environmental conditions.
+Silverfish are active at night and prefer dark, humid areas.
+They eat paper, glue, fabric, and food crumbs.
+They can survive a long time without food but need moisture to live.
+Females lay small clusters of eggs in cracks and crevices.
+It can take several months to years for them to grow from egg to adult.

 How We Treat for Silverfish